PDFWAC 296-155-53408

 (d) If tag lines are used, they must be nonconductive.

-(4) Operation of the crane/derrick inside the Table 4 zone.
-Operations in which any part of the crane/derrick, load line or load (including rigging and lifting accessories) is either closer than the minimum approach distance under Table 4 of an energized power line or the power line voltage is undetermined and the crane/derrick load line or load is within 20 feet from the power line is prohibited, except where you demonstrate that all of the following requirements are met:
+(4) Operation of the crane/equipment inside the Table 4 zone.
+Operations in which any part of the crane/equipment, load line, or load (including rigging and lifting accessories) is either closer than the minimum approach distance under Table 4 of an energized power line, or the power line voltage is undetermined and the crane/equipment load line, or load is within 20 feet from the power line, is prohibited, except where it is demonstrated that all of the following requirements are met:

-(a) Notify the crane safety program within the department of labor and industries.
+(a) Notify the crane safety program within the department;

-(b) You determine that it is infeasible to do the work without breaching the minimum approach distance under Table 4 of this section.
+(b) The employer determines that it is infeasible to do the work without breaching the minimum approach distance under Table 4 of this section;

-(c) You determine that, after consultation with the utility owner/operator, it is infeasible to deenergize and ground the power line or relocate the power line.
+(c) The employer determines that, after consultation with the utility owner/operator, it is infeasible to deenergize and ground the power line or relocate the power line;

-(i) The power line owner/operator or registered professional engineer who is a qualified person with respect to electrical power transmission and distribution determines the minimum clearance distance that must be maintained to prevent electrical contact in light of the on-site conditions.
-The factors that must be considered in making this determination include, but are not limited to: Conditions affecting atmospheric conductivity; time necessary to bring the crane/derrick, load line and load (including rigging and lifting accessories) to a complete stop; wind conditions; degree of sway in the power line; lighting conditions, and other conditions affecting the ability to prevent electrical contact.
+(i) The power line owner/operator or RPE who is a qualified person with respect to electrical power transmission and distribution determines the minimum clearance distance that must be maintained to prevent electrical contact in light of the on-site conditions.
+The factors that must be considered in making this determination include, but are not limited to: Conditions affecting atmospheric conductivity; time necessary to bring the crane/equipment, load line, and load (including rigging and lifting accessories) to a complete stop; wind conditions; degree of sway in the power line; lighting conditions, and other conditions affecting the ability to prevent electrical contact.

-(ii) Subsection (4)(d)(i) of this section does not apply to work covered by chapter 296-45 WAC; instead, for such work, the minimum clearance distances specified in chapter 296-45 WAC, Table 1 apply.
-Employers covered by chapter 296-45 WAC are permitted to work closer than the distances in chapter 296-45 WAC, Table 1, where both the requirements of this rule and WAC 296-45-375(10) are met.
+(ii) Subsection (4)(d)(i) of this section does not apply to work covered by chapter 296-45 WAC; instead, for such work, the minimum clearance distances specified in chapter 296-45 WAC apply.
+Employers covered by chapter 296-45 WAC are permitted to work closer than the distances in chapter 296-45 WAC, where both the requirements of this rule and WAC 296-45-375(10) are met.

-(e) A planning meeting with the employer and utility owner/operator (or registered professional engineer who is a qualified person with respect to electrical power transmission and distribution) is held to determine the procedures that will be followed to prevent electrical contact and electrocution.
+(e) A planning meeting with the employer and utility owner/operator, or RPE who is a qualified person with respect to electrical power transmission and distribution, is held to determine the procedures that will be followed to prevent electrical contact and electrocution.
 At a minimum these procedures must include:

-(ii) A dedicated spotter who is in continuous contact with the operator.
+(ii) A dedicated spotter (who meets the definition of a dedicated spotter) who is in continuous contact with the operator.
 The dedicated spotter must:

-(C) Where necessary, use equipment that enables the dedicated spotter to communicate directly with the operator.
+(C) Where necessary, use equipment that enables the dedicated spotter to communicate directly with the operator; and

 (D) Give timely information to the operator so that the required clearance distance can be maintained.